 - Next, add the white chocolate chips, sweetened condensed milk, and peanut butter.

 - Allow the ingredients to melt, stirring occasionally.

-- Pour into a greased 8″ x 8″ casserole dish.
-Sprinkle the remainder of the candy over the top.
+- Pour into a greased 8″ x 8″ square baking pan and sprinkle the remainder of the candy over the top.

 Start by adding the butter to the saucepan.
 Turn the heat on medium to medium-high.
 The stovetop will melt things fairly fast.

 Next, add the white chocolate chips.

 Add the sweetened condensed milk to the pan.

 If you’re like me, I have a terrible time getting all of the condensed milk into the pan because I want to eat big spoonfuls of it.